-The K2 platform offers Language Packs that can be downloaded and installed separately from the base K2 product installation.
-Full technical details on the language packs can be found here:
+The K2 platform offers language packs that can be downloaded and installed separately from the base K2 product installation.
+Full technical details on the language packs can be found below:

-In short, the Language Packs affects runtime behavior of the K2 smartforms and K2 View Flow components with some limited change to the browser based design tooling.
-Specifically it changes the experience from one language to another for embedded/static text values that are not accessible by someone creating a SmartForms based solution.
+In short, the language packs affects runtime behavior of the K2 SmartForms and K2 View Flow components with some limited changes to the browser based design tooling.
+Specifically it changes the experience from one language to another for embedded / static text values that are not accessible by someone creating a SmartForms based solution.
 Examples of such components include:

 - Columns of the worklist control